civilKaos82/sql-voting-results-retrieving-data-challenge/README.md

 If we want to double-check the results of our queries, each desired result set is recorded as a CSV file in the `query_results` directory—viewing the CSV files on GitHub will present them as nicely formatted tables.

-1. Count the votes for Sen. Olympia Snowe, whose id is 524.
+1. How many votes were cast for the politician with id 524?

 2. Now do that query with a `JOIN` statement without hard-coding the id `524` explicitly, querying both the votes and congress_members table.